 For most situations that involve appeals, the last three levels of appeal work in much the same way.
 Here is who handles the review of your appeal at each of these levels.

-- appeal decision, the appeals process may or may not be over.
-Unlike a decision at Level 2, we have the right to appeal a Level 4 decision that is favorable to you.
+we have the right to appeal a Level 4 decision that is favorable to you.
 We will decide whether to appeal this decision to Level 5.

 output